 In The Beginning…

-At the end of 2016, just a few months before the first consumer VR headsets would launch in early 2016, NVIDIA estimated that roughly 13 million VR Ready PCs existed in the market.
-At the time, only mid to high-end enthusiast GPUs—starting at $330 and going upwards of $650—met the de facto VR Ready spec which asked for a minimum of an AMD Radeon R9 290 or an Nvidia GTX 970.
+At the end of 2015, just a few months before the first consumer VR headsets would launch in early 2016, NVIDIA estimated that roughly 13 million VR Ready PCs existed in the market.
+At the time, only mid to high-end enthusiast GPUs—starting at $330 and going upwards of $650—met the de facto ‘VR Ready’ recommended specifications which asked for a minimum of an AMD Radeon R9 290 or an Nvidia GTX 970.
 Much has changed since then.

 VR Ready GPUs Today

-25 Million Strong
+58 Million Strong

 Further Discussion and Considerations

-First, we only looked into the GPUs that met the de facto VR Ready ‘Recommended Spec’.
-In addition to the Recommended Spec, Oculus has its own slightly lower ‘Minimum Spec’ that relies on ASW technology to offer a smooth VR experience on less powerful hardware.
-If we were to also consider Oculus’ Minimum Spec cards, that would mean the inclusion of the GTX 960, GTX 1050 Ti, and the Radeon RX 470, which would significantly increase the total pool of VR-capable GPUs on Steam to 33.7 million
+In addition to the “recommended” ‘VR Ready’ spec, Oculus has its own slightly lower ‘Minimum Spec’ that relies on ASW technology to offer a smooth VR experience on less powerful hardware.
+If we add those cards into our estimate, it significantly increases the total pool of VR-capable GPUs on Steam to 76 million.

 Third, a system is not completely VR Ready by the GPU alone; the CPU also needs to meet a certain bar, and there’s a few specifics surrounding USB versions, port count, HDMI versions, and operating system.
 Based on the stats available, there’s no way for us to combine the CPU and GPU stats to identify individual systems which contain both a VR Ready GPU and a VR Ready CPU.
 If you want to know if your PC meet all the requirements, check out the headset-specific requirements see if your PC is VR Ready.